Clinical-Genomics/BALSAMIC/README.rst

 is using Snakemake as its core, but the goal is to make easily extensible to use other workflow managers such as Nextflow.

-Essentially, one can run the sample using workflows available within this package and standard Snakemake cli.
+Essentially, one can run the sample using workflows available within this package and standard Snakemake cli given that there is a proper config file created.

 Development and branching model
 ======

-BALSAMIC is using a development structure similar to GitHub Flow: https://guides.github.com/introduction/flow/ , where a development branch is maintained and features branch are merged into development branch.
-For deployment, a pull request is created from development branch into master.
+BALSAMIC is using a development structure similar to GitHub Flow: https://guides.github.com/introduction/flow/ , where features branch are merged into master branch.
+Releases will be managed from master branch.
 It is then validated, verified, and a bumpversion justified.
-Finally, the code owner(s) will approve the merge and merge it into the master branch and release.